 “Death Road” Ride: Upon our return to La Paz, we had an early start to go ride mountain bikes down along Bolivia’s infamous “world’s most dangerous road”.
 They’ve since built a new, modern, paved highway to bypass the route but it was once very treacherous for being a dirt road cut into very steep mountainsides and forcing buses and other large vehicles to try to squeak by each other.
 This route now makes for a gorgeous and easy downhill bike ride packed full of wonderful mountain vistas.
 Unfortunately, we had to do the ride with one of several large tour groups and so you have to do things on their terms.
 You’re forced to keep to a schedule that at times is pushing you forward (despite the desire to stop and enjoy the stupendous views) or making you wait (for organized photo portrait stops, despite the fact that everyone has cameras of their own, or while the staff clean and prep the bikes at the end of the ride, etc).
 Amusingly, you’re also required to wear full downhill racing body armor and full face helmets despite a route that consists of first a paved highway and then a well-used dirt road and a gentle downhill slope.
 Actually, the full face helmet was dangerous for how much it limited your ability to see around you.
 I suspect the armor is both to drum up the “Death Road” adventure marketing as well as for insurance purposes – not that body armor would do you much good if you managed to ride off a several hundred-meter precipice!
 Anyway, I think this excursion would be a lot more fun with your own group, going at your own pace and with normal biking gear.

 Amazon Jungle and Grassland: After La Paz, we were on to the Amazon jungle, starting with a river boat cruise to our jungle lodge in Madidi National Park.
 Along the way, we stopped off at a farm where among other things they grow sugar cane.
 We were able to put a little labor into squeezing out a bucket of sugar cane juice for everyone to sample, with a touch of lime.
 From our jungle lodge, we set out to hike to our overnight campsite, near a macaw nesting area.
 Besides lots of spiders and ants, our guides were able to scare up a pack of wild boar.
-I was a little anxious about overnighting in the Amazon as I’m very not keen on large creepy-crawlies and have already had my share in other tropic rainforests like Costa Rica and Australia.
+I was a little anxious about overnighting in the Amazon as I’m very not keen on large creepy-crawlies and have already had my share in other tropical rainforests.
 As it turns out, at least this part of the Amazon was no more intense in terms of bugs and it was fine.
 I do wish we could have spent a more leisurely time moving through the jungle though and seeing and learning about the rainforest (as I have enjoyed on other such hikes), instead of in the apparent rush we often seemed to be in.
 I wasn’t even really able to pause to take any decent pictures along the trail.
 We did enjoy a leisurely return trip to the lodge, floating down the river in the afternoon rain on a log raft constructed on the beach.
 That night we went for a short jungle walk to see what we could find after dark.

 The following day saw us return to town by river boat and then take an extended drive to get to a second lodge in the swampy grasslands of Pampas del Yacuma.
 First we were greeted by not-so-friendly caiman and turtles but then by a super-friendly and ever-curious coati at the lodge.
 We ventured out again on a pair of boats to follow the river and see the many birds, caiman and capybara along the river… before the skies opened up for serious afternoon downpour.
 (At least our boat didn’t pussyfoot it back to the lodge to get any silly rain gear.)
 That night Glenn and I went out again with our guides Ishmael and Jorgen to see all the creepy eyes of the caiman reflecting back at us in the dark.
 Plus we managed to catch several Amazon trout by expertly letting them leap into our boat.
 On our fourth and last Amazon day, we went hiking in a plantation to hoot at howler monkeys in the trees and to catch meat-hungry piranha by the river side.
 The tricky part seemed to be removing the hook from the menacing jaws of those little fish.